wh0th3h3llam1/PdfDing/docs/configuration.md

 Values: `string` | Default: `None`

 The tags that should be added to PDFs created via the consumption folder.
-The tags should be separated via a comma.
-Example: `tag1,tag2`
+The tags should be separated via space.
+Example: `tag1 tag2`

 ## Backups
 PdfDing supports automated backups to S3 compatible storage.
 Backups are configured via the following